-Instead of presenting the original six degrees of freedom of the molecule to the NN we now apply this new set of eight inputs representing the symmetry of the surface.
-The NN performs a non-linear fit on these new inputs.
+Instead of presenting the original six degrees of freedom of the molecule to the NN we now apply this set of eight inputs representing the symmetry of the surface.
+The NN performs a nonlinear fit on these inputs.
 The transformation needs to be done only once per surface symmetry.

-D. Neural Network PES
+D. Neural network PES

-We will now present six dimensional continuous NN representations of the mesh of points created from the analytical PES for the dissociation of hydrogen over Pd(100).
+We will now present six-dimensional continuous NN representations of the mesh of points created from the analytical PES for the dissociation of hydrogen over Pd(100).
 Open questions are the necessary number of training points and their sampling for obtaining a good description of the PES as well as the number of parameters of the NN description needed.

-1. NN-fit based on a dense grid of configurations
+1. NN fit based on a dense grid of configurations

 In order to test if NNs are able to fit PESs of surface reactions at all we first sampled the configurations from the analytical PES on a very dense mesh in all six dimensions.
-The corresponding training set consists of 80,685 energies evaluated above 55 adsorption sites.
-For the test set we collected 91,665 points.
-After 20 so-called epochs, i.e. 20 iterations through the whole set of training examples, the training root mean squared error measured 9 meV with a test error of 46 meV.
+The corresponding training set consists of 80 685 energies evaluated above 55 adsorption sites.
+For the test set we collected 91 665 points.
+After 20 so-called epochs, i.e., 20 iterations through the whole set of training examples, the training root mean squared error measured 9 meV with a test error of 46 meV.
 Both errors lie well below the desired ab initio accuracy of 0.1 eV.

 The obtained NN representation is then used as an input to extensive molecular dynamics calculations.
 Figure 3 illustrates the adsorption process over one particular site, the bridge site with the hydrogen atoms pointing towards the on-top sites.
 The molecule approaching the surface under normal incidence with its axis parallel to the surface at an energy of 0.5 eV is not able to overcome the barrier for dissociation.
-Due to the highly repulsive palladium top sites it is scattered back into the gas phase (Fig. 3(a)).
-With a kinetic energy of 0.9 eV the molecule has enough momentum to overcome the energy barrier and dissociates (Fig. 3(b)).
+Due to the highly repulsive palladium top sites it is scattered back into the gas phase [Fig. 3(a)].
+With a kinetic energy of 0.9 eV the molecule has enough momentum to overcome the energy barrier and dissociates [Fig. 3(b)].
+Because of the high symmetry of the initial conditions, the shown trajectories are restricted to the two-dimensional cut of the high-dimensional configuration space.
+In general, however, the interaction dynamics involve a complex motion in the six-dimensional configuration space.